okami101/vuetify-admin/examples/tutorial/README.md

-# Vtec Admin Tutorial
+# Vuetify Admin Tutorial

 Tutorial project which uses [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
-This should be the final state after following the [dedicated docs](https://vtec.okami101.io/guide/tutorial.html).
+This should be the final state after following the [dedicated docs](https://www.okami101.io/vuetify-admin/guide/tutorial.html).

-Also a good way to quickly test Vtec Admin with a fake backend.
+Also a good way to quickly test Vuetify Admin with a fake backend.

 ## How to run

-You can run tutorial directly inside [codesanbox](https://codesandbox.io/s/github/okami101/vtec-admin/tree/master/examples/tutorial).
+You can run tutorial directly inside [codesanbox](https://codesandbox.io/s/github/okami101/vuetify-admin/tree/master/examples/tutorial).

 If you want to run it locally :